 |To avoid adding to the spread of the COVID19 virus, all physical classes are cancelled at the moment.|

-At the moment (April 2020) we are trialling online video classes using Zoom.
 Although you can join a Zoom meeting using only a web browser, it is recommended that you get the Zoom app (Windows, Mac, Linux, Android, iOS).
-There are two groups for the time being: a beginners class (bunrang) and a conversation group.
-This may change depending on demand and availability of teachers.
-The class starts at the same time (Tuesday 7:30 pm), but will run for 1 hour.
+If you can manage it, headphones with a microphone will make it much easier to hear and be heard.
+Classes starts at the same time (7:30 pm), but run for 1 hour.

 - Written by Riarthóir Riarthóir